hyan818/car-rental-system/README.md

 Car Rental System is a CLI (Command line interface) application which can help customers to rent cars and staffs to manage car rental information easily.

-**❗️❗️❗️Important: This project uses SQLite as the database, which is an in-memory database.
-If you log out of the system, the data will be lost.**

 # Feature Overview

 When you run this application, it offers different features for two user roles: customer and staff.
 If you get stuck, you can run `/?` to get help message.